 An excellent way to start is by signing up for our trade alerts.
 It's only $19 for seven days!

-Selling option premium is consistently profitable, but you're not going to win every trade.
+Selling option premium allows you to be consistently profitable, but you're not going to win every trade.

 There will be volatility when trading.

 "Investor psychology is extremely important.
-If you are unable to handle swings in volatility, then perhaps trading is not for you." - David Jaffee, BestStockStrategy.com
+If you are unable to handle swings in volatility, then it's best to use proactive hedging strategies to mitigate your portfolio volatility." - David Jaffee, BestStockStrategy.com

 It's important to reduce portfolio volatility while trading.